Tazilly

 Tazilly is a commune in the Nièvre department in the Bourgogne-Franche-Comté region of central France.
-The inhabitants speak a dialect known as Tazillycois.
+The inhabitants are known as Tazillycois in French.

-Demographics

-On 1 January 2019, the estimated population was 191.

 Economy

 The economy in Tazilly is mainly agricultural (breeding Charolais cattle) and tourism.

 History

 During the Gallo-Roman era, Tazilly was located on the Roman road linking Decize and Autun.

-In 1855, part of the town of Tazilly became the town of Flety.
+In 1853, the commune of Fléty was created from part of the commune of Tazilly.